- Accommodation on double occupancy basis.

 The tour starts and finishes in Paro, Bhutan.
 There are no direct flight connections from USA or Europe to Bhutan.
-You need to first fly to Bangkok, Delhi, Kolkatta or Kathmandu, spend a night there and next day fly to Bhutan.
-Bangkok is the most popular gateway for travel to Bhutan as there are daily 2 flights from Bangkok and US citizens and most European passport holders don't need visa for Bhutan.
+You need to first fly to Bangkok, Delhi, Kolkata or Kathmandu, spend a night there and next day fly to Bhutan.
+Bangkok is the most popular gateway for travel to Bhutan as there are daily 2 flights from Bangkok and the US citizens and most European passport holders don't need visa for Thailand.

-From Kathmandu and Delhi, also there are 5-6 flights a week depending on the season.
+From Kathmandu and Delhi, also there are 5 or 6 flights a week depending on the season.
 Please, do not buy your international airfare until Bhutan flight schedule is available.

 Passport and Visa

 Your passport must be valid for at least 6 months beyond the last day of your trip and there must be 1 or 2 blank pages on your passport for the visa sticker, entry and exit seals.
 Bhutan visa is pre-processed by Far & High and we will get clearance for you before your flight into Bhutan.
 Your passport gets actual visa seal upon arrival at the Paro airport.
 If you are traveling via Indian cities, you need to obtain Indian visa before your travel begins.
 If you are traveling via Kathmandu, Nepal, you can obtain Nepal visa upon arrival.